ucasyan/CAAPN/README.md

 The proposed method achieves favorable performance against state-of-the-art approaches on five challenging datasets: ShanghaiTech A and B, UCF-QNRF, JHU-CROWD++, and NWPU-Crowd.

-This method n NWPU-Crowd is listed with the name APN. https://www.crowdbenchmark.com/nwpucrowdloc.html
+This method on NWPU-Crowd is listed with the name APN. https://www.crowdbenchmark.com/nwpucrowdloc.html